conan-io/docs/systems_cross_building/cross_building.rst

 Cross building with Conan
 -------------------------

-If you want to cross-build a Conan package (for example on your Linux machine) to build the ``zlib`` Conan package for Windows, you need to tell Conan where to find your toolchain/cross compiler.
+If you want to cross build a Conan package (for example using your Linux machine) to build the ``zlib`` Conan package for Windows, you need to tell Conan where to find your toolchain/cross compiler.

 There are two approaches: